 -Oshawa Wrestling History

 The Oshawa Wrestling History closely mirrors the Toronto Wrestling scene.
-There is no microfilm for pre 1940 but there is mention later of Wrestling at the Oshawa Armories in the late 1930's.
-In the mid 1940's cards were promoted locally under the banner of the Oshawa Wrestling Club.
+The first pro card was presented in 1929 and appears to have been put on by then Toronto promoter Ivan Mickailoff.
+In the 1930's there were groups, both amateur and pro, presenting cards in the area.
+There is little to no microfilm for pre 1940 but in the mid 1940's cards were promoted locally under the banner of the Oshawa Wrestling Club.
 Local wrestlers Jimmy Szikszay and Ted McKinley were part of the group and possibly future promoter Pat Milosh.
 A Pat Farrell is also mentioned in late 1946.
 All three (Szikszay, McKinley, Milosh) were working as wrestlers on the cards in 1946-47, with the last card listing McKinley & a Pat Farrell as promoters taking place after a riot filled night June 12 1947.
 The following card on Aug 11 1947 listed Pat Milosh as promoter and drew 1000 people to the Oshawa Arena to see Ben Sharpe take on John Katan in the main event.

 The Aug 11 card would mark the beginning of a long association with Oshawa Wrestling for hometown promoter Milosh.
 At this point he stopped wrestling on the cards himself to devote his time fully to the promotion side.
 Over the years when the local venues were not available, Milosh would branch out to Whitby and Bowmanville to promote cards.
 Each town abuts Oshawa to the West and East respectively